A Man in Full: Other media

 The abridged audiobook of A Man in Full was narrated by American actor David Ogden Stiers.

 The unabridged audiobook of A Man in Full was released in 2018 and was narrated by American actor Michael Pritchard.

 Adaptation

 In November 2021, Netflix ordered a six-episode limited television series adaptation of the novel with Regina King as director and executive producer and David E. Kelley as showrunner.
+The miniseries was released on May 2, 2024 to mixed reviews.